kristinyanah/long-form-video2audio/README.md

 # long-form-video2audio
 # 🎬 long-form-video2audio

-License | Project Page | ArXiv
+A benchmark for aligning long-form videos to audio using synthesis models.
+We show demos of the benchmark datasets of thelong-form video-2-audi (audio effect) preview version with 1-minute video.

 ---

-## 🏗️ Project Framework

-A framework for converting long-form videos to audio using advanced synthesis techniques.
-This project showcases example demos with a two-column layout: introduction and 1-minute video demos.

----

 ## 🚀 Features

-- [✅] Example demo 1-minute videos.
+- [✅] Example demos of 1-minute videos in the dataset.
-- [✅] Two-column layout: intro + video.
-- [ ] More features coming soon.

 ---

-## 📺 Example Demos
+## 📺 Example videos

 <table>
   <tr>